AWARD PROGRAM OVERVIEW

 2. To whom should support letters be addressed?

-Support letters should be addressed to “The Selection Committee”.
-All support letters must be signed by the writer; include their contact information; and be current and specific to the BC Reconciliation Award.
+Support letters should be addressed to the ‘Jury Panel’.
+All support letters must be signed by the writer and include their contact information.

 Other support letters may be submitted as 'additional materials'.
 A maximum of five items (10 pages total and five minutes of video) will be accepted.
-These five items may also include biography, curriculum vitae, newspaper articles, video or recorded testimonials, links to YouTube videos, photos etc.
+These five items may also include biography, curriculum vitae, links to articles, video or recorded testimonials, links to YouTube videos, photos etc.

-4. Are congratulatory letters from other programs accepted in the nomination package?
+5. Are congratulatory letters from other programs accepted in the nomination?

-Other congratulatory letters may be included as additional material, but they may not serve as support letters.
+Other congratulatory letters may be included as 'additional materials' but they may not serve as support letters.

-Submitted nominations begin a three-year program and may be reviewed by up to three selection committees.
-Nominators are given the opportunity to update their nomination each year prior to review by the current year's selection committee.
+Nominations begin a three-year program and may be reviewed by up to three juries.
+Nominators are given the opportunity to update their nomination each year prior to review by the current year's jury panel.

 Generally, the nominee is not told of the nomination.
 It is up to the discretion of the nominator whether or not to inform the nominee about the nomination.

-Awardees will be notified following the deliberations of the selection committee.
+Awardees will be notified following the deliberations of the jury panel.
 Their names will be announced through the Lieutenant Governor's and BC Achievement’s respective media channels.